-The "Future Environment Laboratory" established by Kyoto College of Computer Science (KCGI) and Kyoto Computer Gakuin (KCG) in collaboration with Nihon Unisys, a major IT service company, held an "Idea Workshop & Hackathon" at KCGI Kyoto Station Satellite and KCG Kyoto Station School on January 27 and 28, 2018.In this contest-style event, KCG students were divided into teams and demonstrated their creativity by making full use of technology while learning the design method of human-centered design for practical situations that companies tend to face.Staff from the Future Environment Lab, including Nihon Unisys and KCG Group faculty members, provided support.
+The "Future Environment Lab" established by Kyoto Computer Guraduate Institute of Informatics (KCGI) and Kyoto Computer Gakuin (KCG) in collaboration with the Integrated Technology Research Institute of Nihon Unisys, a major IT services company, held an "Idea Workshop & Hackathon" on January 27 and 28, 2018 at KCGI Kyoto Ekimae Satellite and KCG Kyoto Ekimae Campus.KCG students were divided into teams and demonstrated their creativity by making full use of technology in a contest-style event in which they competed to come up with ideas and deliverables while learning the human-centered design method for practical situations that companies tend to face in the real world.Staff from the Future Environment Lab, including Nihon Unisys and KCG Group faculty and staff, provided support.

-The judging criteria are: for the idea, whether the user would be happy with the system, whether the point of view for setting up the problem is good, and whether the solution idea has a sense of the future; for the implementation, whether the idea is realized, whether the system is easy to operate, and whether the design and functions have a sense of the future.In addition, the key point is to make a presentation to the client about the ideas that the team has developed and the contents of the deliverables.The students did their best to explain their team's performance and appeal points to HAT.The winning team in each of the idea and implementation categories received a cash prize from Hutt.The participating students were able to experience an environment and atmosphere similar to that of an IT company, and seemed to feel that they were able to acquire even more practical skills.
+The criteria for judging are: for the idea, whether the user would be happy to have this system; whether the problem is well-defined; whether the solution is futuristic; and for the implementation, whether the idea has been realized; whether the system is easy to operate; and whether the design and functions are futuristic.Another key point is the presentation of the ideas and deliverables developed by the team to the client.The students worked hard and carefully to explain their team's performance and appeal points to Hutto.The winning teams in both idea and implementation received cash prizes from Hutto.The participating students were able to experience an environment and atmosphere close to that of an IT company, and seemed to feel that they had acquired even more practical skills.